Onurtag/ClipboardInserter_html/README.md

 - Both appending and prepending should work for all buttons and functionality.
 (Even if you don't have a modified Clipboard Inserter)

 **Keyboard shortcuts:**
-- Alt + E: Toggle Editing
+- Alt + S: Toggle Editing

 **More detailed readme and hidden features:**
 - [Here](https://github.com/Onurtag/ClipboardInserter_html/blob/master/index.html#L11)